 Whilst the bulk of recycled scrap aluminium is manufactured back into aluminium cans, almost all aluminium used in construction is recycled.
 This allows the energy expended in order to create the primary aluminium to be conserved, and since the recycling does not transmute the element, aluminium can be recycled ad nauseam and still used in any area of construction where new aluminium might have been needed.
-To understand the fascinating process of how this amazing metal can be re-used, have a read of our blog on aluminium recycling.

 Energy Balance Potential in Construction